- Managing Your Award

 Project Digest: When a new award is issued, and when changes occur through the project period, the Office of Sponsored Programs issues a Project Digest to the Principal Investigator/Project Director, the Departmental Contact, the Grant Accountant, and the Budget Office to communicate relevant information related to the award.
 The Project Digest packet is a synopsis of the award which includes contact information, the terms and conditions of the award, budget information, and other information necessary for award set-up, management, and compliance.
 While the Project Digest includes overview information, the Principal Investigator/Project Director should initially (and periodically thereafter) review all award terms and conditions included with the Project Digest so the project can be managed effectively and in accordance with sponsor regulations.
 Questions regarding the Project Digest or your award requirements should be referred to your OSP Grant Officer.

-Allowable expenses: Allowable expenses on your award can be determined in the agency-specific award terms and conditions, and in OMB Circular A-21.
+Allowable expenses: Allowable expenses on your award can be determined in the agency-specific award terms and conditions, and in OMB Uniform Guidance.
 Generally speaking, expenses must meet the following criteria to be allowable:

 - Allocable: The cost is solely benefitting the sponsored project, or can be apportioned to more than one project based on a reasonable method.